zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-ADB/omlsql/omlsql.md

     - `MAE`: Indicates Mean Absolute Error.
     - `MSE`: Indicates Mean Square Error.

 In Exponential smoothing a series extends infinitely into the past, but that influence of past on future, decays smoothly and exponentially fast.
 The smooth rate of decay is expressed by one or more smoothing constants.
 The smoothing constants are parameters that the model estimates.
-These smoothing constants are represented as α, β, and γ.
+These smoothing constants are represented as _α_, _β_, and _γ_.
 Values of a smoothing constant near one put almost all weight on the most recent observations.
 Values of a smoothing constant near zero allow the distant past observations to have a large influence.

-Note that α is associated with the error or noise of the series, β is associated with the trend, and γ is associated with the seasonality factors.
-The γ value is closest to zero which means seasonality has an influence on the data set.
+Note that _α_ is associated with the error or noise of the series, _β_ is associated with the trend, and _γ_ is associated with the seasonality factors.
+The _γ_ value is closest to zero which means seasonality has an influence on the data set.

 ## Task 5 Score Your Model
-For a time series model, you can use the DM$VP view to perform scoring or prediction.
+For a time series model, you can use the `DM$VP` view to perform scoring or prediction.
-1. Query the DM$VP model detail view to see the forecast (sales for four quarters).
-The DM$VP view for time series contains the result of an ESM model.
+1. Query the `DM$VP` model detail view to see the forecast (sales for four quarters).
+The `DM$VP` view for time series contains the result of an ESM model.
 The output has a set of records such as partition, `CASE_ID`, value, prediction, lower, upper, and so on and ordered by partition and `CASE_ID` (time).
 Run the following statement:

     ```
     <copy>